-One top criteria each student is going to have for off campus housing is going to be the proximity between where you live to the university campus.
+One top criterion each student is going to have for off-campus housing is going to be the proximity between where you live to the university campus.
 And by proximity, the term is generally around commute times and how quickly you can get from home to campus.
-Generally, everyone can agree that an ideal commute time would be right around the 30 minute, maybe 40 minute mark.
+Generally, everyone can agree that an ideal commute time would be right around the 30 minutes, maybe 40-minute mark.
 No one really wants to spend that much time commuting unless they absolutely had to.
+That commute time would constitute as an apartment near Columbia university

 Locating Columbia University On The Map